itkovian/sarchive/README.md

 Archival tool for scheduler job scripts and accompanying files.

-Note that the version on crates.io is older and only supports Slurm and archival to files.
-The reason is that we rely on several 3rd party crates that need to be published before we can publish a new version.
+Note that the master branch here may be running ahead of the latest release on crates.io.
+During development, we sometimes rely on dependencies that have not yet released a version with the features we use.

 ## Minimum supported `rustc`